-- If you need to add more than five addresses to the blacklist, fill in the first five text boxes and click Save.
+- To add more than five addresses to the blacklist or whitelist, fill in the first five text boxes and click Save.
 Additional text boxes will appear.

-When you add the addresses to the blacklist or whitelist, use
+When you add addresses to the blacklist or whitelist, use

 *as a wildcard to represent multiple characters and